 Third Degree Burn - All the layers of skin are burnt, as well as muscle, fat, bone, and other tissues that become temporarily or permanently affected.
 The third-degree burn will appear very dry and may look white, black, or a leathery brown.
 Because this severe burn destroys nerve tissue, it may be painless.
 It is not recommended that you use CBD during the immediate after hours of a third-degree burn.
 This class of burn requires hospitalization and may also require skin graphing.
 CBD may be explored after the skin graph, later on during the healing process.

 While first degree burns are not typically dangerous, a person who has sustained second or third-degree burns should seek immediate medical attention because different burns require different forms of treatment.
 Knowing the symptoms of the different degrees of burns can be helpful when it comes to deciding how best to treat the burn.
 Being able to treat a burn immediately can help prevent things like scarring, deformities, and pain.
 However, a treatment that may be helpful for a first-degree burn can be harmful to a third-degree burn.

 Benefits of CBD Topicals for Burns

 It is a good idea to have a burn kit in your home or when working with anything that can burn you.
-You can minimize your kit by replacing some of over the counter burn creams with CBD.
+You can minimize your kit by replacing some over-the-counter(OCT) burn creams with CBD.
 CBD can help manage your burn just like those over the counter sprays and creams.
 CBD can help heal wounds by sterilizing, promoting skin cell growth, and even desensitizing your body to pain.